Posted on September 01, 2021

 - If you’ve not been using a SoClean® or other cleaning device, the risk is probably very low, and the benefits for you may outweigh these possible risks to continue using your PAP.

 - The current recommendation from Respironics is to stop using these devices out of an abundance of caution until they can be repaired or replaced.
 However, we suggest you continue using your PAP machine if you feel you benefit from it.
-Clean your device following manufacturer’s instructions.
+Clean your device following manufacturer’s instructions (soap and water washes at least once weekly).
 Your PAP machine should get recalled and fixed/replaced once the FDA approves whatever process is finalized.